Matthew Moorhouse: Rufus River Massacre

 In 1841, there was a dispute between European overlanders and the Mataura people, a sub–group of the Barkindji.
 The overlanders had been engaging in sexual relations with Barkindji women without giving the Barkindji the food and clothing that was promised in return.
 Moorhouse led a group of armed settlers to the Rufus River near Wentworth following a report that about 150 Barkindji warriors appeared to be readying to attack.
 The settlers opened fire on the Barkindji before they were within spear-throwing range, claiming at least 35 killed and 16 injured, though Aboriginal oral tradition suggests this is a conservative figure.
 Moorhouse's official account which was sent to the Governor of South Australia, George Grey claims that "the result was, to the natives, the death of nearly 30, about 10 wounded, and four (one adult male, one boy, and two females) taken prisoners".
 Most of the wounded would be expected to die from their wounds, because Aboriginal medicine was ill-equipped to deal with gunshot wounds.

 The report of Protector Moorhouse was largely supported by James Collins Hawker.

 Parliamentary career

 In January 1855 Moorhouse had the duties of comptroller of the Destitute Poor Establishment, and superintendent of the Female Immigrant Depot added to his responsibilities as Protector of Aborigines.
 He retired on 31 March 1856, and went to England, where he lectured on South Australia and promoted migration.
 He then visited North America, where he travelled extensively by railroad and investigated various systems of education.

-He was a member of the South Australian House of Assembly for the City of Adelaide (13 March 1860 – 9 November 1862).
-In 1860 and for 10 days in October 1861, he was commissioner of Crown lands and immigration in the first Waterhouse ministry.

 Later life

-He became a successful pastoralist in the northern district for several years, only practising medicine in emergencies.
 Moorhouse purchased shares in properties near Riverton and Saddleworth, but soon sold out and with Joseph Fisher and others bought 27,700 acres near the Hummocks.
 Moorhouse managed the station until Robert Barr Smith bought it in 1870.

 Moorhouse died after a short illness on his station Bartagunyah near Melrose, South Australia on 29 March 1876, leaving a widow, two sons and a daughter.